University Advising Services

 - Prepare a one-paragraph statement explaining what has led you to this point in your academic career and what you are doing or intend to do, beside enrolling in the Active Suspension Program, to solve your situation.

 - Complete and submit the form linked below.
-Application to the Active Suspension Program can be made anytime before noon on December 31, 2014.
-Use the drop-down box to schedule an appointment to discuss your situation with an academic advisor in University Advising Services.
+Application to the Active Suspension Program can be made anytime before noon on August 14, 2015.
+Go to the following link (https://unaadvising.mywconline.com/) to login and schedule an appointment with Mrs. Haggerty only!

 - Promptly attend your appointment.
-All appointments will be conducted on the second floor of The Commons.
 There are no make-up appointments for your interview; if you miss it, you will not be accepted into the Active Suspension Program.

 - Following your meeting with an academic advisor in University Advising Services, you will be directed to Student Financial Services (Room 318 of The Commons) to get an update on your financial aid status, if applicable.